 In order to ensure the highest levels of quality and success, patients should be aware of the fact that the results of the services provided by an acupuncture clinic are largely dependent upon the education, training, experience and skill of each individual practitioner.
-Great Tiger Acupuncture, P.C. was established in 2009 by Gabriel Guzman, L.Ac. with the mission of utilizing the ancient techniques of acupuncture and Oriental Medicine in order to alleviate pain, promote wellness, and improve the overall quality of life as an adjunct and complimentary modality to modern conservative therapy.
+Great Tiger Acupuncture, P.C. was established in 2009 by Dr. Gabriel Guzman, L.Ac., DAc with the mission of utilizing the ancient techniques of acupuncture and Oriental Medicine in order to alleviate pain, promote wellness, and improve the overall quality of life as an adjunct and complimentary modality to modern conservative therapy.

 These rigorous, comprehensive training programs encompass the highest levels of education in Acupuncture & Oriental Medical theory, basic, intermediate and advanced needling techniques, gua sha, tui na (chinese medical massage), moxibustion, cupping, qigong, western anatomy & physiology, bioscience, nutrition, chinese and japanese herbal medicine, over 3,000 hours of advanced clinical internship training supervised by a team of established acupuncture and herbal masters, and various other techniques and systems which fall under the expansive scope of Acupuncture & Oriental Medicine.
-As a result of this unique training, Gabriel is adept in 3 distinct styles of acupuncture which are designed to address the specific needs of his patients.
+As a result of this unique training, Dr. Guzman is adept in 3 distinct styles of acupuncture which are designed to address the specific needs of his patients.
 These 3 styles are TCM (Traditional Chinese Medicine), APM (Acupuncture Physical Medicine, which includes the myofascial release of “trigger points”, also known as “dry needling”), and KM (Kiiko Matsumoto style), which includes Japanese superficial needling techniques and instant feedback responses, thereby increasing the effectiveness of an already powerful technique.

 The initial visit usually lasts about an hour (or more, depending on the condition/s being evaluated).
 After the initial intake form is completed by the patient, the acupuncturist will evaluate the general state of well-being and systemic functional and energetic balance of the patient’s body through traditional diagnostic techniques, such as: observation (including looking at the tongue for signs of reflective imbalances in the body), the taking of the pulses on each wrist, palpation of the areas of complaint, and specific questions which are utilized in order to obtain specific knowledge about the patient and the condition being treated.
 After the acupuncturist obtains the necessary diagnostic information regarding the patient’s condition, the treatment will begin.